 They can also help to qualify the basement as a legal living space if you want to rent it out.

 11. Can you finish both a basement and a cellar?

 Yes, you can finish both a basement and cellar.

 However, a basement is more likely to be finished because you can inhabit it.

 Cellars generally remain unfinished.

-When finishing a basement, you’ll likely want provide it with the same finishes like any other room in your home.
+When finishing a basement, you’ll likely want to provide it with the same finishes as any other room in your home.